tduniec/template-designer-plugin/README.md

 ## ❤️ Contributing

+Template Designer is still fresh out of the oven, so rough edges and open questions are expected—and that’s part of the fun.
+If you spot a bug, have an idea, or simply want to riff on better tooling for templates, please open an issue or PR.

 Help us push forward the Democratization of Templates in Backstage!
 Ideas, feedback, and PRs are all welcome.